May 13 – 16, 2024

 Bio:

-Dr. Mancini is a material science physicist who has lead the TomoLab facility (two instruments) at Elettra devoted to microfocus X-ray Computed Tomography since 2005.
-Since May 2022 she has been working as senior researcher in the Department of Materials of the Slovenian National Building and Civil Engineering Institute in Ljubljana (Slovenia).
+Dr. Mancini is a material science physicist who has been working in the field of imaging characterization techniques since 1992.
+She has worked for more than 25 years as beamline scientist in synchrotron radiation facilities also leading a custom-built laboratory for microfocus X-ray computed tomography.
+Since May 2022 she has been working as senior researcher in the Materials Dept. of the Slovenian National Building and Civil Engineering Institute in Ljubljana (Slovenia).
 Her research activity deals with: hard 2D and 3D X-ray imaging of solid and liquid materials, application to the morphological and textural characterization of geomaterials (e.g. igneous, reservoir and metamorphic rocks, paleontological studies, …), innovative materials (e.g. composites, light concrete, green batteries, …), natural and cultural heritage studies (e.g. paleo-teeth and fossil bones, ancient musical instruments, insects in amber, ...), in situ and real-time CT experiments under high-temperature, mechanical testing, operando conditions.
 The investigation methods are mainly absorption and phase-contrast X-ray and neutron imaging often combined with X-ray and neutron diffraction and scattering-based techniques.
 She has a strong background in 3D/4D data processing and analysis and, in this framework, since 2002 has been coordinating the Pore3D project for the development and maintenance of a software library devoted to the processing and quantitative analysis of CT images (https://github.com/ElettraSciComp/Pore3D).

 Jan Nordbotten